-True conservation is often a difficult balance to attain.
+True conservation is often a difficult balance to strike—and maintain.
 But it is a pursuit worthy of our very best effort.
 We are faced with a conundrum of interrelated issues.
-How do we accommodate an additional 40-percent boom in population over the next dozen years without sacrificing quality of life?
-How do we maintain a strong economy, provide sustainable communities, and safeguard our natural resources, local farms and landscapes?
+How do we accommodate rapid population growth without sacrificing quality of life? (“Rapid” being a key term, given that the anticipated population growth by 2030—to a total of 800,000 residents—arrived more than a decade earlier, in 2019.)
+How do we maintain a strong economy, provide sustainable communities, and safeguard our natural resources, local farms, and landscapes?

 Many solutions are already in place.
 We are blessed with the work of more than one dozen regional open land trusts working to preserve open space in both urban and rural areas.
 These organizations procure private and public funding to purchase development rights or land titles when available.
-Landowners also benefit from land trust guidance on conservation easements, which retains ownership but lessens tax burdens.
+Landowners also benefit from land trust guidance on conservation easements, which retain ownership but lessen tax burdens.
 The Charleston County Parklands Foundation has a huge regional impact, controlling thousands of acres of land and water access for public enjoyment.
-Additionally, new development planning includes open space, tree, wetland and other requirements to meet quality of life needs.
-We believe these strategies provide the best fair approach to landowners and the public alike.
-Open space and land preservation offers great public benefits and because of that, the public should pay for it.
+Additionally, new development planning includes open space, tree, wetland, and other requirements to meet quality of life needs.
+We believe these strategies provide the best, most fair approach to landowners and the public alike.
+Open space and land preservation offer great public benefits and, for that reason, the public should pay for it.
 It is inherently unfair to landowners to use restrictive density zoning that would decimate property values.
 Whenever possible, landowners should be compensated for their key role in land preservation that benefits us all.

 Clean energy is shaping the way we think about our region...and the way the world thinks about us.